k4iru/JustCook/README.md

 ### Kyle Cheung - Team Lead
 * Bootstrapped project using my [Full Stack React Template](https://github.com/k4iru/fs-javascript-template)
-* Implemented API on the backend to obfuscate API keys
+* Implemented Rest API on the backend
 * Built search bar in new functional React component syntax using Redux for state management
 * Deployment on a private Linux Server with nginx
 * DNS and SSL management